 Milk samples may be individually collected from affected quarters (quarter milk samples) or combined from all four glands into a single vial (composite milk samples).
-Quarter milk samples are more sensitive in detection of bacteria from subclinical infections as compared to composite samples although the sensitivity of composite samples increases with the number of infected glands per cow.
+Quarter milk samples are more sensitive in detection of bacteria from subclinical infections as compared to composite samples, although the sensitivity of composite samples increases with the number of infected glands per cow.
 Mastitis occurs when teats are exposed to pathogenic bacteria that are able to overcome teat end defenses and stimulate a detectable immune response.
 Mastitis is therefore almost always caused by a single type of bacteria and laboratory protocols indicate that the recovery of >2 types of bacteria from a single milk sample is defined as contamination during collection (NMC, 1999).
-The use of composite milk samples, almost always results in a greater proportion of contaminated samples and this mode of sample collection should be reserved for screening for subclinical infections caused by organisms such as Streptococcus agalactiae and Mycoplasma bovis.
-Pooling of 5-10 aseptically collected milk samples is another strategy that is used in some herds to further reduce sampling costs.
+The use of composite milk samples, almost always results in a greater proportion of isolation of CNS and more contaminated samples and this method of sample collection should be reserved for screening for subclinical infections caused by organisms such as Streptococcus agalactiae and Mycoplasma bovis.
+When the goal of culturing is to identify cows with subclinical infections caused by contagious pathogens, pooling of 5-10 aseptically collected milk samples is another strategy that is used in some herds to further reduce sampling costs.
 When either of these strategies is used it is important to recognize the potential for false negative outcomes is increased.
-In all instances, sensitivities increase as the number of infected mammary gland guarters increase.
+In all instances, sensitivities increase as the number of infected mammary gland quarters increase.
 When using pooled or composite samples, veterinarians should routinely review cow histories to identify cows with increased SCC that are typical of cows with subclinical infections.

 Cows are generally more cooperative before milking and more likely to stand still to allow collection of a clean sample.
 To maximize the possibility of recovering bacteria from the sample, milk should be collected after the teats have been prepared for milking (application of pre-milking disinfectant and drying) but before the units are attached.
-Milk samples need to be cooled immediately and should be cultured on farm as soon as possible or submitted to the laboratory within 24 hours of collection.
+Unless each teat is vigorously scrubbed with alcohol before sampling, it is likely that the milk sample will be contaminated with teat skin commensals (such as CNS or C. bovis).
+After collection, milk samples need to be cooled immediately and should be cultured on farm as soon as possible or submitted to the laboratory within 24 hours of collection.
 If samples cannot be processed within 24 hours, they should be frozen until transported to the lab.
 Freezing for periods of <2 weeks has minimal effects on recovery of most mastitis causing bacteria but can reduce recovery of Mycoplasma spp.